 Click here for visual aids and story-telling methods.

-Click here to download these illustrations and slideshow.
 Be selective.
-Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
-Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.
+Each teacher is unique, so only use the illustrations that best relate to how YOU tell the story in THIS lesson.
+Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

-- What is another name for wise men from the east?
+- What is another name for wise men from the East?
 Magi

 - Who was the King who wanted to kill young Jesus?
 Herod